faysalGit/payment-platform/README.md

 ## Phase 4: Financial Integrity & Asset Accounting (Steps 9–10)

-* The Strategy: Record and auditing the resulting transactional mutations securely.
+* The Strategy: Record and audit the resulting transactional mutations securely.
 Once an integration strategy resolves a provider response, the outcome becomes formal financial record data.
 It must be appended immutably to a corporate journal (Ledger) and cross-checked against external settlement assets (Reconciliation).
 * The Rationale: Positioning the ledger and reconciliation components here completes the functional transaction stream loop, ensuring total data auditability from edge entry to settling files.

 ## Phase 5: Shared Contracts & Downstream Utilities (Steps 11–13)